Annapari/Annapari.Github.io/privacypolicy.md

 <p>We collect Device Information using the following technologies:</p>
 <ul>
 <li>“Cookies” are data files that are placed on your device or computer and often include an anonymous unique identifier.
-For more information about cookies, and how to disable cookies, visit http://www.allaboutcookies.org.</li>
+For more information about cookies, and how to disable cookies, visit <a href="http://www.allaboutcookies.org">www.allaboutcookies.org</a> .</li>

 <li>“Log files” track actions occurring on the Site, and collect data including your IP address, browser type, Internet service provider, referring/exit pages, and date/time stamps.</li>